adri-romsor/DietNetworks/README.md

 Étienne
 - [X] Check Baselines PB and stats
+- [X] Merge epls and master branchs
 - [ ] Implement EPLS in V4
-- [X] Merge epls and master branchs

 Pierre Luc
+- [x] Merge epls and master branchs
 - [ ] Reuters : check dimensionality and stats
-- [ ] Merge epls and master branchs
-- [ ] Change softmax output to sigmoid
+- [ ] Check if softmax has been changed to sigmoid in the new version of the code
+- [ ] Finish refactoring dataset loader

 Akram
 - [x] IMDB : check dimensionality and stats
+- [ ] Adapt IMDB loader to fit in memory and to work with new code
 - [ ] Check Dragonn for protein

+Tristan
+- [ ] Check Dragonn for protein
+- [ ] Check new version of the code and familiarize with it
+- [ ] Start running experiments

 Adriana
 - [ ] Consolidate Genomics Data Commons dataset